lhh/where_was_i/README.md

 Even so, there are some times when Google location data do not have any address whatsoever for a location, so we can add those to known_locations.py to make the output readable.

 There is a preliminary container build setup using Makefiles if one does not desire to use 'pip' to install things; it utilizes Red Hat's Universal Base Image, but could work with minimal changes on other base container images.
+Note that the container build only works with one file at a time.

 Examples:
  - where-was-i 2020/\*